Upper School Curriculum Guide

 This course is an introduction to working in and becoming leaders for the RCDS Makerspace.
 Through this course, students will have the opportunity to be at the forefront of 21st Century technology by receiving training to develop their skills of rapid prototyping, problem-solving, and invention.
 This course provides students the know-how to operate and use the equipment, fortify their confidence while removing some of their fear, and allow more time for creativity and exploration.
 Students will work with teachers to implement innovative projects that support the teachers’ curricula, help students with projects and tools, and teach the RCDS community about the technology in the Makerspace.
 (1/2 unit; Grades 9 - 12, prerequisite none, 3 meetings per cycle)

-Students will continue on their apprenticeship journey as leaders of the makerspace.
-They will work alongside the makerspace director to mentor new makerspace apprentices while continuing to develop projects that utilize design thinking and problem-solving to create innovative and meaningful design solutions.
+Students will continue on their apprenticeship journey as leaders of the Makerspace.
+They will work alongside the Makerspace director to mentor new Makerspace apprentices while continuing to develop projects that utilize design thinking and problem-solving to create innovative and meaningful design solutions.
 This course will also provide students the opportunity to collaborate with each other on advanced projects.
-Students will develop and create something of their own design, an invention, or community project approved by the makerspace director.
-(1/2 unit) Pre reqs: STEAM Apprenticeship Level II (approval of instructor).
+Students will develop and create something of their own design, an invention, or community project approved by the Makerspace Director.
+(1/2 unit, prerequisites: STEAM Apprenticeship Level II - approval of instructor).